mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 MORE DETAIL ALIGNED TO FIGURE - ANNOTATIONS ?

-This profile mirrors the description of Papert and Turkle's [@papert_epistemological_1990] bricoleur maker styles.
-The data of Chapter 5 details the development of a learning pedagogy which aligns primarily to the more concrete applied approach as a way of ameliorating barriers of conceptual complexity.
-Observations show most participants operating as bricoleurs, feeling their way through their game-making via smaller-scale iterations rather than extensive periods of planning followed by implementation.

-With this focus, we can analyse my learning design where movement between layers of abstraction and concrete is happening.
-Shifts do occur between participants goal formation and the concrete implementation using design practices and specific code structures.
+Movement between layers of abstraction and concrete occurs in my data as participants shift between goal formation and the concrete implementation using design practices and specific code structures.
 Examples pervade the data of Vignettes, and descriptions of fluency in Chapter 6 in part stem from the fluid shifts in these levels.
 The level of detail in Vignette 2 for example is a good indication of rapid shifts.

+GDPs are relevant in this process as they provide a tangible level of feedback in the most concrete level, and games provide high motivation to adjust code to get the result feeling just right (as seen in Chapter 6).
+For example the alternation between checking game level and debugging level in Vignette 2 data results from Toby wanting to get the positioning of the moving enemy correct and making several changes to achieve the desired behaviour.

 <!-- nd processes are present in data, but only when adults with relevant knowledge facilitator, either myself or parents, do point them out and during the process of code implementation.
 More implicit use of coding constructs is more common. -->

-GDPs are relevant in this process as they provide a tangible level of feedback in the most concrete level, and games provide high motivation to adjust code to get the result feeling just right (as seen in Chapter 6).
-For example the alternation between checking game level and debugging level in Vignette 2 data results from Toby wanting to get the positioning of the moving enemy correct and making several changes to achieve the desired behaviour.

 **Description of impact of blackboxing on semantic profile of learners**